MicrosoftDocs/defender-docs/defender-for-iot/microsoft-defender-iot.md

 ms.date: 06/11/2024
 ---

-# What is Microsoft Defender for IoT?
+# What is Microsoft Defender for IoT in the Defender portal (Preview)?

-Microsoft Defender for IoT is a unified security solution built specifically to identify Internet of Things (IoT) and operational technology (OT) devices, vulnerabilities, and threats.
+Microsoft Defender for IoT in the Defender portal (Preview) is a unified security solution built specifically to identify Internet of Things (IoT) and operational technology (OT) devices, vulnerabilities, and threats.
 In this article, you learn how Defender for IoT secures your IoT and OT environments, main scenarios and personas, architecture, and more.

 [IMAGE]